Lani274/tutorial-flask-login/README.md

     return "<p>Sign Up</p>"
 ```

-You can now run your webserver by going to your main.py file and clicking on the run button on the right-hand corner.
+You can now run your webserver by going to your *main.py* file and clicking on the run button on the right-hand corner.
 What the above code is intented to do, is to create a navigation for the user through our web app.
 If you go to the URL bar, in your opened up standard browser, at the top and change the last "/" to "/sign-up", it will go to our Signup page for our user.
 It will also show the output of the sign_up() function in your browser.
 You can also do that with "/login" and "/logout".This mechanism is called Routing (vgl.
 Python - Routing n.d.).

 ---
 ### 5.3 Jinja Templating Language & HTML Templates
 ---

 Jinja2 is a python HTML template engine, which means that HTML documents will be combined with data.
 It is installed with Flask.
 Jinja2 offers many options for formatting data in the HTML file (vgl.
 Admin 2021).
-Inside our template folder we created a base.html file, which is the base templated and creates the theme of the web app.
-The other files in the templates folder will then override parts of the base.html with more specific parts (vgl.
+Inside our template folder we created a base.html file, which is the base template.
+It will create the theme of the web app.
+The other files in the templates folder will then override parts of the base.html with more specific parts for each page (vgl.
 Admin 2021).

 Extend *base.html* with this code (it is best to copy it):